bertyhell/arraystat/README.md

 -   q3 : the last quartile
 -   max : the maximum value in the array
 -   range : the range of the array (max - min)
--   histogram : a repartition of all the values of the array in 5 buckets
+-   histogram : a repartition of all the values of the array in 5 buckets (configurable using options.numberOfBins second parameter)

 # Install